---

 ### Keychain Authorization Pricing

 Keychain `authorize_key` is charged as intrinsic gas (T1B+).
-The SSTORE components use the same regular/state split as standard EVM SSTOREs:
+The SSTORE components use the same execution/state split as standard EVM SSTOREs:

 |-----------|-------------|-----------|-------|